microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-06.md

 ### What is Kusto Query Language (KQL)?
 KQL (Kusto Query Language) is a query language used for log analytics in Microsoft Azure Monitor, Azure Data Explorer, and Azure Log Analytics.
 It allows users to analyze and search through large volumes of log data using a syntax similar to SQL.
 With KQL, users can write queries to extract information from logs, filter results, and perform various analytical operations, such as aggregating, sorting, and joining data from multiple sources.
 KQL is designed to handle high-volume, real-time data processing, making it a powerful tool for log analysis and troubleshooting in various industries, including IT, security, and business intelligence.

+### Sample Kusto Query Language (KQL)

+**Heartbeat
+| where TimeGenerated >= ago(1d)
+| summarize heartbeat_count = count() by Computer
+| project Computer, heartbeat_count
+| order by heartbeat_count desc**

+In this query, the following elements are being used:

+* **Heartbea**t: This is the name of the table that contains the heartbeat data.
+* **where**: This is a filter operator that limits the query to only include data where the TimeGenerated field is within the last 24 hours.
+* **summarize**: This operator groups the data by computer and counts the number of heartbeats for each one.
+* **project**: This operator selects the Computer and heartbeat_count columns and removes all other columns. order by: This operator sorts the results in descending order by the number of heartbeats.

+This query essentially counts the number of heartbeats received from each computer in the last 24 hours and orders the results by the number of heartbeats.

 ## Description

 Write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following perf metrics.
 Save each query to your favorites.